Ever wonder why others seem to be growing their list faster than you? How they are getting such high conversion rates?

 If you implement the content upgrade hack you will increase your conversion rate by 7x.
 Next implement, the two calls to action hacks for a 3x increase.
 Then add in four optins using any of the suggested locations for a 3x boost.
 And lastly, the headlines hack for a 2x increase.

 Add all of this up and you get 15 times increase in growth in 60 minutes.
+Want more?
+Add an explainer video to increase both your traffic and conversion rate.

 Next Step: Download this article in a PDF (it was created with Designrr)